johnmarion1126/cratedigging/README.md

-# songbird
+# cratedigging
-A music sharing app for crate diggers.
+A web app for sharing and discovering new music.